CageEye/archive-sealab-international-website/src/pages/products/subsea-light-quintus.md

       ## Many application areas

-      Quintus LED is suitable for many application areas.
-If you need to carry out an installation or a reparation in the dark, for example on an subsea pier construction, Quintus LED can provide great working light.
+      Quintus LED is suitable for many applications.
+If you need to carry out an installation or repair in the dark, for example underwater pier construction during the night, the Quintus LED can provide great working light.
     featuredimage: /img/Quintus_Installed_under_a_Pier.jpg
 ---
 Quintus LED can advantageously be used together with our subsea camera, sCAM.
-Together they make it possible to get exceptionally good night pictures below the surface.
+Together they make it possible to capture exceptional high-quality images below the surface, even during night time.
 Clear and colourful images that far exceed what you can see with the naked eye.
 Images that are well suited for AI applications.